 The following databases are newly acquired or being evaluated for a future subscription.

 Artstor contains approximately 300 collections, composed of over 2.5 million images.
 Users can examine wide-ranging material such as Native American art from the Smithsonian, Magnum photography, treasures from the Louvre, and panoramic, 360-degree views of the Hagia Sophia in a single, easy-to-use resource.
 You will need to select the University of Southampton as your institution when first using.
-This is a trial (until 31/12/2020).
+JSTOR has extended free access until 30/06/2021.

 The CCEd's objective is to construct a relational database containing the careers of all clergymen of the Church of England between 1540 and 1835.
 The Database fills a major gap in our knowledge of one of the most important professions in early modern England and Wales.